Mrtn-Omwenga/spectral-lantern/README.md

-1. Forget about the YourContract smart when you see on the frontend, it has nothing to do with the lending protocol, it just shows how to create a awesome UI if you click the Example UI in the banner of the demo app (packages/nextjs/components/example-ui) you can have a look on how to create the awesome UI according to the contract if you want to)
+1. Forget about the YourContract smart when you see on the frontend, it has nothing to do with the lending protocol, it just shows how to create a awesome UI when you click the Example UI in the banner of the demo app (packages/nextjs/components/example-ui) you can have a look at this path on how to create the awesome UI according to the contract if you want to

 2. ```
    ////////////////////////////////////////////////////////////////////////